neow3j/neow3j-docs/docs/neo3_guides/token_transfer.md

 > You can find one [here](http://github.com/axlabs/neo3-privatenet-docker).

-On the Neo blockchain the [NEP-5 Token Standard](http://github.com/neo-project/proposals/blob/master/nep-5.mediawiki) is used for everything concerning tokens.
+On the Neo blockchain the [NEP-5 Token Standard](http://github.com/neo-project/proposals/blob/master/nep-5.mediawiki) is used for everything concerning fungible tokens.
 In the following the transfer interaction with a NEP-5 smart contract is illustrated.

 To invoke any contract and to transfer tokens, respectively, you will need a connection to an RPC node via a `Neow3j` instance.